Macrometacorp/docs/docs/streams/subscriptions.md

 ![stream-failover-subscriptions](/img/stream-failover-subscriptions.png)

-### Key_Shared

-In *key_shared* mode, multiple consumers can attach to the same subscription.
-Messages with same key or same ordering key are delivered to only one consumer.
-No matter how many times the message is re-delivered, it is delivered to the same consumer.
-You must specify a key for messages.

 ## Multi-stream Subscriptions

 When a consumer subscribes to a GDN stream, by default it subscribes to one specific stream, such as `persistent://tenant1/fabric1/my-stream`.
 GDN stream consumers can simultaneously subscribe to multiple streams.
 You can define a list of streams in two ways: